1970s Cocktails & Disco Drinks

 Iconic cocktails mark every decade as much as charting songs, fashion and design.
 People remember, or think they remember what they were drinking and these memories link to significant events in their lives.
 So, what were the big cocktails of the 1970s and are they worth revisiting today?

-The fondue set and the hostess trolley were at their height of popularity during the 1970s, as was the dinner party where they were shown off to the bell bottom jean and platform shoe clad neighbours.
-Following dinner would come liqueurs - the likes of Drambuie, Grand Marnier and Bénédictine, poured at room temperature from cocktail cabinets or home bars into nifty little liqueur glasses.
+The fondue set and the Hostess Trolley were at their height of popularity during the 1970s, as was the dinner party where they were shown off to the bell-bottom jeans and platform shoe clad neighbours.
+After dinner would come liqueurs - the likes of Drambuie, Grand Marnier and Bénédictine, poured at room temperature from cocktail cabinets or home bars into nifty little liqueur glasses.
 Galliano was the most popular liqueur in America during the decade and so had a dramatic influence on cocktail recipes of the time (like St-Germain in the last decade).
 The huge influence on cocktails during the 1970s was the start of vodka's ascendancy - an influence that would last through the next three decades.

 Of course, cocktails which were popular during the seventies weren't necessarily created in the 1970s, in the same way that the Porn Star Martini, which has proved such a massive hit in the teenies, was created by Douglas Ankrah at the start of the previous decade (2002).
 Hence, below I've listed cocktails born during the 1970s (in bold) as well as older drinks that enjoyed a revival or their heyday during the seventies (click names for recipes).

-Blue Hawaii or Blue Hawaiian - At the start of season six of the Mad Men television series, Don Draper is served a Blue Hawaiian, the most popular of the blue curaçao cocktails which emerged in the 1970s and grew in popularity during the 1980s.
-Mostly known as the Blue Hawaii, rather than Hawaiian there are numerous recipes, including a Blue Hawaiian blended with cream of coconut.
+Blue Hawaii - At the start of season six of the Mad Men television series, Don Draper is served a Blue Hawaiian, the most popular of the blue curaçao cocktails which emerged in the 1970s and grew in popularity during the 1980s.
+There is some confusion between a Blue Hawaii and a Blue Hawaiian - the Blue Hawaiian is blended with cream of coconut.